0x-eof/onefox/README.md

 4. **Restart Firefox:**
    * Close all Firefox windows and relaunch the browser for the changes to take effect.

-...maybe in some systems you'll want to remove the lines 42 to 44 inside `userChrome.css` file if the tabs height are disaligned.
+...maybe in some systems you'll want to remove the lines 42 to 44 inside `userChrome.css` file if the tabs height are disaligned, in my Windows install I actually need those lines, but in my Linux install it makes the tabs height look not centered.